 One Last Stop follows August.
 She’s a cynical 23 year old who is trying to survive in New York.
 But then she meets this gorgeous girl on the train.

 Jane is dazzling, mysterious and charismatic.
 The problem is she’s literally displaced in time from the 1970s.

 The chaotic roommates, incredible friendships and funny writing make this an amazing read.
 Plus the food imagery is droolworthy

 2. The Heartstopper Series by Alice Oseman

 The YA Contemporary Graphic Novel Series is about a teen romance in high school.
-And it includes an adorable romance, a supportive friendship group and the most stunning graphics!

 The book series follows Charlie Spring and Nick Nelson.
 Charlie Spring is an openly gay student in year 10.
 And he meets Nick Nelson a soft-hearted rugby player in year 11.
 They quickly become friends.
 But could there be something more?